Chaining API

 })

-It can be written equivalently as follows Chaining API Form:
+It can be written equivalently in the following Chaining API form:

 Component()